DominicSimone/custom-comfyui-nodes/README.md

 ```

 ### Install Instructions
 Place in the ComfyUI/custom_nodes folder and restart the service.
+Node will be available in the `utils` group.